News & Analysis

 The doctrinal question this case foregrounds is whether a generative AI system that produces health-related guidance can be subject to the same regulatory and tort frameworks that govern the unauthorized practice of medicine.
 State unauthorized-practice statutes typically apply to natural persons holding themselves out as healthcare providers.
 Whether they extend to a software product whose outputs include drug interaction recommendations is genuinely unsettled.
 Some state medical boards have begun examining the question; no state has, to my knowledge, taken enforcement action of this kind against an AI company.

-The Scott complaint doesn't need the state-licensure question to resolve in its favor to succeed.
+The Turner-Scott complaint doesn't need the state-licensure question to resolve in its favor to succeed.
 The unauthorized-medical-advisor framing functions primarily as a narrative anchor that helps jurors and judges understand why the conduct alleged is the kind of conduct tort law should reach.
 Even without a successful unauthorized-practice claim, the framing reinforces the failure-to-warn and design-defect counts: a product the manufacturer knew would be used for health-related queries, with no adequate guardrail against providing dangerous health-related advice, is a product the law has tools to address.

-The Scott complaint cannot be read in isolation.
+The Turner-Scott complaint cannot be read in isolation.
 It tracks the structure, the venue choice, and the central liability theory of Raine v.
 OpenAI, the now-foundational California AI wrongful death case filed in San Francisco County Superior Court in August 2025 by Matthew and Maria Raine over the suicide of their 16-year-old son Adam Raine.
-Understanding the Scott case requires understanding what Raine has already established about how these cases get pleaded and litigated.
+Understanding the Turner-Scott case requires understanding what Raine has already established about how these cases get pleaded and litigated.

 Adam Raine died on April 11, 2025 after months of escalating conversations with ChatGPT 4o.
 The original Raine complaint pleaded seven causes of action against OpenAI, its for-profit subsidiaries, CEO Sam Altman personally, and Doe employees and investors.
 It anchored on a California strict products liability framework: ChatGPT was alleged to be a product, GPT-4o's design risks were alleged to substantially outweigh its benefits, and safer alternative designs were alleged to have been both feasible and already implemented elsewhere in OpenAI's systems — including for copyright violations, where the company maintained categorical refusal behaviors it had stripped out for self-harm content.